trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 that add on more expensive tests marked using the `Test Test Category WEEKLY`_.
-For projects that define weekly tests and weekly builds, individual test cases can typically take 24 hours or longer to run so they can't even be run every day in nighlty testing.
+For projects that define weekly tests and weekly builds, individual test cases can typically take 24 hours or longer to run so they can't even be run every day in nightly testing.
 What standard weekly builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related classifications: